 What are some of the day-to-day responsibilities of a UX designer, and what kind of salary can you expect in the role?

 The high demand for talent often gives job candidates the advantage when negotiating pay for a UX designer position.
 The latest Robert Half Salary Guide provides the national midpoint starting salary for UX designers who are just stepping into the role and those with at least a moderate amount of experience.

 Use the Salary Guide to localize the UX designer salary projections in your city or region.

 Duties and expectations

-The UX designer creates satisfying or compelling experiences for users of a product, often drawing on results from user research and workflow analysis.
+The UX designer creates satisfying and compelling experiences for users of a product, often drawing on results from user research and workflow analysis.
 Generally, UX designers need to possess strong creative, technical and problem-solving skills.
-The UX design role may involve psychology, storytelling and computer science as well.
-Areas of focus may include content, controls, visual design and development, information architecture, user research, branding and customer/technical support.
+Areas of focus may include content, controls, visual design and development, information architecture, user research, branding, and customer/technical support.

 - Conducting usability testing

 - Creating wireframes, storyboards, sitemaps and screen flows